Curious about the biblical counseling process? Here is what you can expect if you choose to move forward with Heart Talk Biblical Counseling.

 A Biblical Counselor does not simply want to solve your problem, but become your friend.
 As a friend, your counselor will express genuine concern for you and the problems you are facing.

-As a part of this process, each counseling session will include time for talking and praying together.
+As a part of the biblical counseling process, each counseling session will include time for talking and praying together.

 The goal is to create an environment where you feel safe sharing your struggles and failures.

 Proverbs 18:13 says, "If one gives an answer before he hears, it is his folly and shame."
 In other words, before your counselor can offer a helpful response, he must first listen.